BookOps-CAT/bookops-worldcat/README.md

 ### Migration Information
 Bookops-Worldcat 1.0 introduces many breaking changes for users of previous versions.
 Due to a complete refactor of the Metadata API, the methods from Bookops-Worldcat 0.5.0 have been rewritten.
 Most of the functionality from previous versions of the Metadata API is still available in Version 2.0.
 For a comparison of the functionality available in Versions 1.0, 1.1, and 2.0 of the Metadata API, see [OCLC's documentation](https://www.oclc.org/developer/api/oclc-apis/worldcat-metadata-api.en.html) and their [functionality comparison table](https://www.oclc.org/content/dam/developer-network/worldcat-metadata-api/worldcat-metadata-api-functionality-comparison.pdf).

-Versions 1.0 and 1.1 of the Metadata API will be sunset after April 30, 2024 at which point Bookops-Worldcat 0.5.0 will no longer work.
+Versions 1.0 and 1.1 of the Metadata API will be sunset after April 30, 2024 at which point tools that rely on Bookops-Worldcat 0.5 will no longer be able to query the Metadata API.

 For more information on changes made in Version 1.0, see [Features in Version 1.0](https://bookops-cat.github.io/bookops-worldcat/latest/#features-in-version-1.0) in the docs.